 It was thought that the working girls were included because of her compassion for the girls who worked in her husband’s paper mill.
 The beneficiaries were to come from Philadelphia and other cities and towns where farm life was not known.
-In a departure from the will, the lodge was constructed in 1916, rather than smaller buildings.
+The Main Lodge was constructed in 1916 to accommodate those beneficiaries so they could explore the vast property and work on the farm.
 Elizabeth stipulated that the farm be kept as always, “with a succession of crops in different fields, with flowers in suitable places, and with all the buildings, furniture and farm animals retained.”
 From architectural details of the buildings to land she fought so hard to maintain, much of Elizabeth’s legacy is still preserved.

 Garrett Williamson has been generous with the use of the facilities over the years.
-Classes were held in the lodge when the Marple Newtown High School burned down in 1956.
+Classes were held in the Lodge when the Marple Newtown High School burned down in 1956.
 The Ellis School had some classes on the property over the years.
-A private school for Armenian children, the Armenian Sisters Academy, now of Radnor, also leased the lodge in the early 1970’s.
+A private school for Armenian children also leased the lodge in the early 1970’s.
 The Marple Newtown Recreation Commission also had an office here.

 Garrett Williamson Today